General safety guidelines

 - Having a phone beside the bed will allow you to summon help if there is an emergency or if you become unwell during the night.

 - Looking at how to improve access in and out of the home is also important and will help to make trips out of the home easier.
-Read more in our articles in home adaptations.
+Read more in our guide to home adaptations.

 Lighting and light bulbs